joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/12/14/business/oil-supply-prices.html?searchResultPosition=2

 **Fuel Tanker Explodes in Haiti, Killing Dozens**\
-`Around 40 people died in the blast, according to initial reports.
+`Scores more were injured in the blast.
 It was the latest tragedy to hit the country, which has been rocked by political violence, natural disasters, poverty and hunger.`\
 https://nytimes.com/2021/12/14/world/americas/haiti-fuel-tanker-explosion.html?searchResultPosition=3

 **Peloton’s Bumpy Ride**\